Robber's Cave, India

-Robber's Cave (locally known as Guchhupani), located near Sahasradhara (thousand fold spring), is a river cave formation in Himalaya, located approximately 8 km from the centre of Dehradun City in Uttarakhand state of India.
+Robber's Cave (known locally as Guchhu pani), located near Garhi Cantt, Dehradun, is a river cave formation in the Himalayas, located approximately 8 km from the centre of Dehradun in Uttarakhand, India.
 The cave is about 600 metres long, and divided into two main parts.
 The cave has a highest fall of about 10 metres.
 In the central part there is a fort wall structure which is now broken.
 It consists of an extremely narrow gorge formed in a conglomerate limestone area on Doon Valley's Dehra plateau.

 It is a natural cave formation where rivers flow inside the cave.
 The place is a popular tourist spot and which is now being maintained by Uttarakhand State.
-Local bus services are available up to Anarwala Village, from where it is a kilometre's trek away.
+Local bus services are available up to Anarwala village, from where it is a kilometre's trek away.

 History

-Gachhu Pani is situated in a vast limestone area in the Dehra plateau in Dehradun.
-You can see similar caves in Sahastradhara of Dehradun.
-Gucchu pani (robber's Cave) is a narrow gorge also known as Nero Gauge Cave, the area is an example of chosen stone construction.
-The late 1800s Robber's Cave is used by robbers to hide from the British.
-Due to the natural and local condition of this cave, it was easiest for the robbers to hide here.
-Labyrinth caves were suitable for robbers to hide here, which is why it came to be known as robber's Cave.
-It is believed by the locals that the place was used by the robbers for hiding their lootings.
+Robber's Cave is situated in a vast limestone area in the Dehra plateau in Dehradun.
+It is believed by locals that the place was used by robbers in the late 1800s to hide from the British-Indian authorities and store their loot.
+Labyrinth caves were suitable for robbers to hide here, which is why it came to be known as Robber's Cave.